Tofpu/response/README.md

 You can join my discord at `https://discord.gg/rjks6D5Ynq`!

 ## How to get started?
-1. Download the latest version of Response at [releases](/releases).
+1. Download the latest version of Response.
 2. Drag & Drop / Upload the Response Plugin to your /plugins folder.
 3. Restart the server & Hop into your server, ensure that you're either opped or have the "response.create" permission node.
 4. Type `#test:our test placeholder` to create a __brand new response__ *identified*